Ratio of Debt-to-Income

 • Gross monthly income of $3,500 x .41 = $1,435 can be applied to recurring debt plus housing expenses

-If you want to run your own numbers, please use this Mortgage Loan Pre-Qualification Calculator.
+If you want to calculate pre-qualification numbers on your own income and expenses, feel free to use our superb Mortgage Loan Pre-Qualification Calculator.

-Don't forget these ratios are just guidelines.
-We'd be happy to go over pre-qualification to help you figure out how large a mortgage loan you can afford.
+Remember these are just guidelines.
+We will be happy to help you pre-qualify to determine how large a mortgage loan you can afford.

 Got a Question?